-In general, for taxable years beginning on or after January 1, 2017, Indiana will no longer be treated as a reverse credit state for California tax purposes.
+In general, for taxable years beginning on or after January 1, 2017, Indiana is no longer treated as a reverse credit state for California tax purposes.
 California residents that derived income from sources within Indiana and paid a net income tax to Indiana on income that is also taxed by California, may claim the other state tax credit.
 California nonresidents may not claim the other state tax credit for net income taxes paid to Indiana.